 The Lunar New Year fair is a popular Cantonese pre-celebration of the Chinese New Year.
 The festival is noted for its elaborate flower markets selling chrysanthemum, peach, peony, and fruit plants such as mandarin.
 At huge grounds at Victoria Park and Fa Hui Park in Hong Kong, there is also a significant space for dry fruits used in the Chinese New Year celebrations.
 Visiting the fair is part of the New Year tradition that sees thousands of Chinese people descending upon these streets and markets on the New Year eve.

 Lunar New Year Fair 2021 dates: January 29 – February 5

 6. Freespace Fest

 Held at the charming West Kowloon Waterfront Promenade, the Freespace Fest is an outdoor Hong Kong festival of arts and is completely free to the public.
-There are garden readings of books and Cantonese poetry, markets selling Chinese handicrafts, a farmers’ market where local farmers are also encouraged to share ideas on sustainable and organic farming.
+There are garden readings of books and Cantonese poetry, markets selling Chinese handicrafts, a farmers market where local farmers are also encouraged to share ideas on sustainable and organic farming.
 There are pop music performances, and international artists like Orange Mike and DJ Rupture have made appearances.
 This is one of the best music festivals in Hong Kong.